 Beatrice Wood read that book and didn’t recognize the characters, events or conversations in that book either,” said Wallace.

-# 3 FAQ About Beatrice Wood Question: Beatrice Was a Big Feminist, Right?
+# 3 FAQs About Beatrice Wood Question: Beatrice Was a Big Feminist, Right?

 Answer; No, Not Exactly.